elbruno/CustomVisionPythonLocalViewer/README.md

     cap = cv2.VideoCapture(0)
     ```

-1. Run the file `05CameraTest.py` with the command.
+1. Navigate to the `src` folder and run the file `05CameraTest.py` with the command.

     ```bash
     python .\05CameraTest.py